 An exterior masonry chimney that is not tile-lined must be lined with B1 vent or a listed insulated flexible metal vent.
 An exterior tile-lined chimney that is sealed and capped may be lined with a listed uninsulated flexible metal vent.
 If the existing chimney will not accommodate a listed metal liner, either the chimney must be rebuilt to accommodate one of these liners or an alternate approved venting method must be found.

 Insulation for the flexible vent pipe must be an encapsulated fiberglass sleeve recommended by the flexible vent pipe manufacturer.
-See figure 17.
+See figure 24.
+Refer to the tables and the venting information contained in these instructions to properly size and install the venting system.